 Name Specify the name of the deployment profile.
 Maximum 15 characters using A-Z, a-z, 0-9, dash, or underscore.
 No duplicate profile names.
-Appliance Name Destination of the Decoy VM.
-This can be local (manager) or remote client (remote appliance).

-This column only shows in Central Management mode on manager.
 Available Deception OSes Select a Deception OS.
 The OS you select determines the services that are available.
-Available Deception Decoys This only supports SCADAV2 deception OS.
-The decoy you select determines the specific services set.
 Selected Services Displays the services available for the Deception OS you selected.
 Services for Windows include RDP, SMB, and TCPLISTENER.
 Services for SCADA include HTTP, FTP, TFTP, SNMP, MODBUS, S7COMM, BACNET, IPMI, TRICONEX, GUARDIAN-AST, and IEC104.
-Services for Ubuntu include SSH, SAMBA, TCPLISTENER, HTTP, HTTPS, and GIT.
-Services for medical OS include Infusion Pump (Telnet), Infusion Pump (FTP), PACS, PACS-WEB, and DICOM server Services for POS OS include POS-WEB.
-Services for ERP OS include ERP-WEB.
-Services for FortiGate include SSLVPN.
+Services for ubuntu include SSH, SAMBA, and TCPLISTENER.
 Automate Lures Select one or more tag names to automate lure generation and to generate related contents.
 Selecting any and all generate random content.
 Click Generate Lures to automatically generate lures and list them in the panes below.
 Click Clear to delete the lures on this page.